LiHugh/Paper-Readings/Curriculum Learning/01_Automatic Curriculum Learning For Deep RL: A Short Survey.md

 ### CL for Data collection
 During data collection, CL organizes the sequential presentation of tasks as a function of the agent’s capabilities.
 ### CL for Data exploitation
+CL can be used in the data exploitation stage, by acting on training data previously collected and stored in a replay memory: Transition selection, Transition modification.